 A final comment on the annual spatfall intensity index: this index is an arithmetic mean that does not take into account geographic distribution, whereas the statistical tiers do (Figure 3).
-For example, the near-record high spatfall intensity in 1997 was actually limited in extent, being concentrated in the eastern portion of Eastern Bay, the northeast portion of the lower Choptank River, and to a lesser extent, in parts of the Little Choptank and St. Mary's Rivers (Homer & Scott 2001).
+For example, the near-record high spatfall intensity in 1997 was actually limited in extent, being concentrated in the eastern portion of Eastern Bay, the northeast portion of the lower Choptank River, and to a lesser extent, in parts of the Little Choptank and St. Mary's rivers (Homer & Scott 2001).
 Over 75% of the 1997 index was accounted for by only five of the 53 Key Bars, while ten contributed nearly 95% (Table 2).
-As a result, the 1997 spat index fell into the third statistical tier despite being the second highest index on record and an order of magnitude higher than other Tier 3 indices.
+As a result, the 1997 spat index fell into the third statistical tier despite being the second highest index on record and an order of magnitude higher than other Tier 3 indexes.
 In contrast, the 1991 spatfall (the third highest on record) was far more widespread.
 Fifteen Key Bars comprised 75% of the index that year, while 28 sites were needed to attain 95% of the spatfall intensity index, placing it in the first statistical tier notwithstanding having a lower spatfall index than 1997.

 Figure 4.
-Oyster spatfall intensity and distribution in Maryland, 2012.
+Oyster spatfall intensity and distribution in Maryland, 2013.
 Intensity ranges represent regional averages.
-Highest counts (spat/bu) - on Gravelly Run and Piney Island Swash - are shown.